Top 10 500 Series Chassis

 The folks at Black Lion Audio had a thought that actually sets their new Patchbay Rack 8 (PBR-8) aside from most, if not all, different 500 Series enclosures; they’ve built in a TT patch bay for all eight channels’ inputs and outputs on the entrance panel of the chassis and in addition included two units of multi (one in and two outs).

 Black Lion teamed up with Heritage Audio in Spain to construct the PBR-8, benefiting from Heritage’s OST (On Slot Technology), which offers power regulation per slot to scale back noise and crosstalk.
-On the chassis’ back panel every channel has an XLR input and output, however, there are additionally DB-25 jacks to wire all eight channels on a single cable – useful in case you’re hooking up to a patch bay with DB-25 connectors.
+On the chassis’ back panel every channel has an XLR input and output, however, there are additional DB-25 jacks to wire all eight channels on a single cable – useful in case you’re hooking up to a patch bay with DB-25 connectors.
 An exterior “lump-in-the-middle” style power supply feeds the PBR-8 through a locking multi-pin connector.

 Imagine you are touring to a different studio and also you need to bring a bunch of gear of your own to plumb into the studio’s tools.
 Within the PBR-8, for instance, you can have six slots crammed with a pair of preamps, a pair of EQs, and a pair of compressors (basically a few channel strips), after which put a stereo bus compressor within the final two slots.